TranPhucVinh/C/Kernel/Loodable kernel module/README.md

+## Fundamental concetps

+A loadable kernel module (LKM) is an object file that contains code to extend the running kernel, or so-called base kernel, of an operating system.
+LKMs are typically used to add support for new hardware (as device drivers) and/or filesystems, or for adding system calls.

+## Implementations

 All kernel modules are stored in ``/lib/modules``

 It is better to create a folder for working with the loadable kernel module, the folder must not include space, like ``Ubuntu_Kernel_Module``.
 If having spaces like ``Ubuntu Kernel Module``, the kernel module is unable to be built.